 2016 CONFERENCE: SCARBOROUGH FARE

 The University of Toronto Scarborough (UTSC) is pleased to host the Joint 2016 Annual Meetings and Conference of the Association for the Study of Food and Society; the Agriculture, Food, and Human Values Society; and the Canadian Association for Food Studies– the first time the three organizations have met together.
 The conference theme, “Scarborough Fare: Global Foodways and Local Foods in a Transnational City,” emphasizes the changing nature of food production, distribution, and consumption as people, goods, foods and culinary and agricultural knowledge move over long distances and across cultural and national borders.
 The conference is June 22-26, 2016 at the University of Toronto-Scarborough.
+Pre-conference field trips take place on Wednesday June 22, and sessions take place all day Thursday June 23 to Saturday June 25.
+The conference ends later in the day on Saturday.

 Recent forum postings